 Unopened Olives Can Be Stored in the Pantry

 Unopened olives should be able to be stored in the pantry for some time.
-So long as you can give the olives a cool and dry spot, everything will be fine until you decide to open the container and eat some.
+So long as you can give them a cool and dry spot, everything will be fine until you decide to open the container and eat some.

 Once you’ve opened the olives, you’re going to want to refrigerate them.
 Assuming that the olives didn’t come with brine, you’re going to want to store them in the fridge in a plastic container of some sort.